spinnaker/spinnaker.io/content/en/docs/setup/other_config/server-group-launch-settings/aws-ec2/launch-templates-setup.md

       aws.features.launch-templates.all-applications.enabled: true
     ```
 1. Read through the available launch template supported [features](/docs/setup/other_config/server-group-launch-settings/aws-ec2/launch-templates) to determine which features make sense for your users.
-1. Update AWS settings in Deck to enable launch templates and the features you identified.
+1. Update AWS settings in `settings-local.js` of Deck to enable launch templates and the features you identified.
 Ensure that `enableLaunchTemplates` is `true`.
     ```js
-      providers: {
-        aws: {
-          serverGroups: {
+    window.spinnakerSettings.providers.aws.serverGroups = {
         enableLaunchTemplates: true,
         enableIPv6: true,
         enableIMDSv2: true,
         enableCpuCredits: true,
-          }
-        }
-      }
+    };
     ```

 ### Current AWS User